dolthub/dolt/go/libraries/utils/jwtauth/gen_keys/README.md

-Creates a jwks file and jwt that can be validating using the jwks.
+Creates files with a jwks and a jwt that can be validating using the jwks.
+Used in bats.